sumbach/modern-cljs/doc/tutorial-19.md

   the `shoreleave` libs
 * we cleaned up, recompiled and ran the `modern-cljs` unit tests to see if the `shoreleave` updates break the code;
-* we committed and pushed against the corresponding forked repos the updated `shoreleave` libs.
+* we committed and pushed our `shoreleave` updates to the forked repos.

-In a real scenario, we should now [pull request][19] the [upstream repos][20] for each modified `shoreleave` lib and wait until the owner of the repos will accept and merge our pull requests.
+In a real scenario, we would now create a [pull request][19] against the [upstream repo][20] for each modified `shoreleave` lib and wait until the owners of the upstream repos accept and merge our pull requests.

-But what if the owner is lazy or for any reason she/he does not agree to merge our pull requests?
+But what if the owner is unresponsive or for any reason she/he does not agree to merge our pull requests?

 The above modified repos only live locally on your computer and they